kal26/kal26/README.md

 ### Hi!

-I'm currently a Genetics PhD canididate at Stanford University.
+I'm currently a Genetics PhD canididate at Stanford University 🔬

-I'm interested in how computational biology can be used to understand the rules of gene regulation and interpret genetic variants.
+I'm interested in how computational biology can be used to understand the rules of gene regulation and interpret genetic variants 🧬

 <!--